LesPerras.com

 Laravel - New to Me

+As I discussed in Coming Back, As I discussed in Coming Back, my journey with web development started long before I discovered Laravel.
 Last summer got involved in the linux operating systems part of my learning.
 I worked (rather unsuccessfully) on building an email server (sure, it worked but not very well) and then on installing Arch linux on my notebook.
 One false move with gparted (really, I hit the key by mistake!!) and I erased a few other operating systems.

 Ooops.